Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTE_messages.md

 title: "Transfer CFT messages:  CFTE "
 linkTitle: "CFTE messages"
 weight: 290
---- This topic lists the CFTExx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.
+---This topic lists the CFTExx (CFT xnnx) messages and provides the type, a description, consequence, and corrective actions when applicable.

 **Message format**